olileger/netatmo-presence-onoff/README.md

 ];
 ```

-Then you can build the controller by adding you homes tab as the last parameter:
+Then you can build the controller by adding your homes tab as the last parameter:
 ```
 let ctrl = new netatmo.NetatmoPresenceController(
             process.env.NETATMO_CLIENT_ID,